 A Roth IRA or 401 (k) are the most sensible if you're sure you'll have a higher income when you retire than you do now.
 If you expect your income (and your tax rate) to be higher today and lower in retirement, a traditional IRA or 401 (k) is likely to be the best option.
 Let's say you're eligible for both a Roth account and a traditional IRA.
 You usually do better in a traditional version if you expect to be in a lower tax bracket when you retire.

+To ensure that your retirement savings are secure, it is important to find the best gold IRA custodian to manage your investments.
 By deducting your contributions now, you reduce your current tax bill.
 When you retire and start withdrawing money, you'll be in a lower tax bracket, which will give the tax collector less money overall.
 If you expect to be in the same tax bracket or higher when you retire, you may want to consider contributing to a Roth IRA, which allows you to settle your tax bill now and not later on.
 The classic 401 (k) plan offered by most employers offers the same tax benefits as a traditional IRA.

 A Roth IRA can offer flexibility to manage your taxes and expenses during retirement because you can withdraw money without increasing your tax bill, which could be useful if, for example, you have to make a significant and one-time expense after you retire.
 Many people make their IRA contribution just before the tax deadline and after they have determined their MAGI for the fiscal year, and deposit the contribution into a money market fund.
 But eventually you'll have to face that tax burden when you retire, which means that unless you really need that initial tax break, it's hard to go wrong with a Roth IRA.
 If your tax rate is lower now than when you started withdrawing funds, you can maximize your tax benefits by making a contribution to the Roth IRA this tax year and receiving tax-free withdrawals in the future, as long as you meet the eligibility requirements.